tpximpact/council-digital-site-notice/README.md

 #### UniformAPI

-When integrating with UniformAPI you can point your workflow to `/api/application` or `/api/applications` to POST data into sanity studio, you will need to include the value set in `NEXT_PUBLIC_API_KEY` in your `x-api-key` header to authenticate with the DSN.
+When integrating with UniformAPI you can point your workflow to `/api/application` or `/api/applications` to POST data into sanity studio, you will need to include the value set in `OUR_API_KEY` in your `x-api-key` header to authenticate with the DSN.

 For more information on the API end points see `/api-docs`